sushmitsarmah/oasis_devcontainer/README.md

 ## Setup

 This project uses a development container to set up Rust, Node.js, and various tools (SGX, Oasis CLI).
 When you open the Codespace, everything will be installed automatically.
+It also contains a sample rofl-oracle project to test that everything works.

 ## Test everything works